Architech: Rights and Ownership

 The Architech logo was designed and still owned by Fauzee Nasir until today.
 In a deal struck with the association, the association agreed not to pay the RM200 prize money to Fauzee Nasir as the design was not part of the competition.
 Hence, the designer retains ownership and rights to the logo.
 However, in a mutual agreement the designer gave right to use and reproduce the logo as long as it is not for commercial use.
 Any commercial use must have written permission from the designer.

 Student Composition

 Architech members consist of the entire population of architecture students in UTM, as students enrolled in the programme are automatically registered under it unless otherwise requested.
 Previously it also included students of landscape architecture until they formed their own students society in the late 1990s.
 When the diploma programme was shifted to UTM KL campus under the Razak School, the diploma students formed their own society called ARCO, which was intended as a sister society to Architech.
 However, due to logistics problem, especially since both are now under two different schools, ARCO became an independent body, but maintained close relations with Architech.

-Sub-communities

-Below is the list of students batches and name.
-(Due to the various intake positions in the programme, it made more sense to list the batches according to their respective graduation year, instead of intake year).